mesosphere/kubernetes-mesos/README.md

 $ sudo docker run -d --hostname $(hostname -f) -p 4001:4001 -p 7001:7001 --name=etcd coreos/etcd
 ```

+**NOTE:** A troublesome etcd bug, [discovered][15] circa Kubernetes v0.14.2, has been fixed in etcd v2.0.9.
+If you are running an older version of etcd you may want to consider an upgrade.

 #### kubernetes-mesos

 Ensure that your Mesos cluster is started.